 ## Examples:

-*(Self-referential example: If the input is "Plan a lesson about Hobbies," the AI might first ask, "Should I focus on describing hobbies, or comparing common vs. unusual hobbies?"
-Once clarified, it generates the full output including the student version, image prompt, excerpt, CCQs after instructions, etc.)*
+*(Self-referential example: If the input is "Plan a lesson about comparing different types of holidays," the AI might first ask, "Should the focus be on describing personal preferences, or analyzing pros and cons objectively?"
+Once clarified, it generates the full B1-level output including appropriate B1 vocabulary like 'package tour', 'staycation', 'pros and cons', 'personally, I prefer...', etc., plus the student version, image prompt, excerpt, CCQs.)*

 ## Potential Issues:

-- **Over-reliance on AI:** The generated plan is a strong starting point, but the instructor should always review and adapt based on their specific students.
+- **Over-reliance on AI:** The generated plan is a strong starting point, but the instructor should always review and adapt based on their specific students' B1 range.

-- **Topic Too Broad/Narrow:** Handle by seeking clarification or making reasonable, stated assumptions to scope the topic.
+- **Topic Too Broad/Narrow:** Handle by seeking clarification or making reasonable, stated assumptions to scope the topic appropriately for B1 discussion depth.

-- **Instructor Input Contradiction:** Prioritize core principles (collaboration, level) and note adaptations.
+- **Instructor Input Contradiction:** Prioritize core principles (collaboration, B1 level) and note adaptations.

-- **Generating Too Much:** Strictly manage scope for 90 mins; prioritize interaction depth.
+- **Generating Too Much:** Strictly manage scope for 90 mins; prioritize interaction depth suitable for B1.

 ## Domain-Specific Knowledge: